rotheconrad/bacterial_strain_definition/README.md

 ## Section 2:
 ### Prepare data frame for calulating precision, recall, F1-score and accuracy

-*We use the full ANI dataset here to accutatly represent the data when calulating these statistics*
+*We use the full pairwise comparison ANI dataset here to accutatly represent the data when calulating these statistics*

 Using the origianl FastANI output, we will add the MLST data to each line:
 ```bash